Delemangi/prepis/readme.md

 2. Create an `assets` folder in the project directory, and create folders with any name for the image sets.
 Put all images in the corresponding folders.
 The folder names should be specified in the `modes` property in `config.json`.

+3. For the PDF viewer, put a PDF file called `test.pdf` in the `assets` directory.

 ## Chat

 The chat feature requires a Discord bot.
 Create one [here](https://discord.com/developers/applications) and put its token in the `token` property in `config.json`.